 Although his will was silent on the subject, Jane Forsyth will have known that her husband wished to be buried at Ayot St Peter and accordingly she arranged for her husband’s remains to be taken there, where the burial register records that they were interred ‘in his Vault’ on 14 August.
 By this time Rev Charles Chauncy had died but his son of the same name was the curate of the parish and conducted the burial service.
 Between 1808 and 1812 this unfortunate man had to bury no fewer than four of his own infant children.

 At some point after the burial Jane Forsyth arranged for the laudatory epitaph to be incised in the circular marble panel affixed to the north side of the tomb.
-She will have chosen to describe her husband as ‘of Upper Wimpole Street, London’ and to omit mentions of Empingham and Pierremont; it may well be that Thomas had given the latter property to Jane as a marriage portion.
+She will have chosen to describe her husband as ‘of Upper Wimpole Street, London’ and to omit mentions of all his property interests both inside and outside the capital.

 Jane Martin and her family